chromeos/chromeos.dev/site/en/posts/io-2023-contact-centers.md

 It's so exciting to see Chrome Enterprise powering the future of communications and contact centers and giving businesses around the world an opportunity to work smarter, faster, and more securely.

-To close things out, if you are a communications or contact center partner, consider building or optimizing your application for the Web!
-This gives you an opportunity to become part of our ecosystem and work with our teams at ChromeOS, Chrome Browser, Google Workspace, and others and also work with great software and OEM partners like the ones shown here.
+If you are a communications or contact center partner, consider building or optimizing your application for the web!
+This gives you an opportunity to become part of our ecosystem and work with our teams at ChromeOS, Chrome Browser, Google Workspace, and others and also work with great software and OEM partners like the ones discussed above.